lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 #### Using the `@eventOptions` decorator

-You can use the `@eventOptions` decorator to specify options for a declarative listener used in the component template.
+If you need to customize the event options used for a declarative event listener (like `passive` or `capture`), you can specify these on the listener using the `@eventOptions` decorator.
 The object passed to `@eventOptions` is passed as the `options` parameter to `addEventListener`.

 ```js
 import {LitElement, html, eventOptions} from 'lit-element';